COAST: Enhancing the Code Debugging Ability of LLMs through Communicative Agent Based Data Synthesis: Experimental Methodology

-For BUG Localization, BUG Identification, and Code Review tasks, LLMs need to give one answer from multiple choices of the given question.
-Thus, we use Accuracy as the evaluation metric for these three tasks, which is the same as the previous work~\cite{suzgun2022challengingbigbenchtaskschainofthought}.
-In particular, for the Code Review task, since the model is asked to choose between two options, we scrambled the order of the options to avoid potential Bias.
-For each piece of test data, the model can only be considered correct if both orders are answered correctly.
-For the Code Repair task, we follow previous work~\cite{chen2021evaluating,zheng2023codegeex,luo2023wizardcoder,guo2024deepseekcoderlargelanguagemodel} and we use Pass@$k$ \cite{chen2021evaluating} to evaluate the effectiveness of different LLMs:
+\textbf{Evaluation Metrics.} For the BUG Localization, BUG Identification, and Code Recognition tasks, LLMs are required to select an answer from multiple choices.
+Following prior work~\cite{suzgun2022challengingbigbenchtaskschainofthought}, we use Accuracy as the evaluation metric for these tasks.
+In particular, for the Code Recognition task, we swap the order of the two options, considering the problem is correctly solved only if LLMs answer correctly in both orders.
+For the Code Repair task, we adopt Pass@1~\cite{chen2021evaluating} to assess the effectiveness of various LLMs.

-where $n$ is the total number of samples, $c$ is the number of correct samples, and $k$ is the number of top samples.
-In our experiments, we set $k=1$.